Hurricanes score 3 quick goals, top Predators 4-1

 Juuse Saros stopped 25 shots for the Predators, who lost for only the second time in seven games.

+“I think we had chances to get up early in the game in the first period,” Nashville coach John Hynes said.
+“I didn’t think we really responded well after the first-period goal against.”

 Foegele, who hadn’t scored in the first six games of a scheduled eight-game homestand, got his goal in transition with 1:34 to play in the first period.
+Jordan Staal’s pass set it up.

+“I thought I had a step on my guy and I was hoping (Staal) saw me, and just a beautiful pass by him,” Foegele said.

 Svechnikov scored for the first time in eight games, taking a pass from Dougie Hamilton and converting just 14 seconds into the second.